What happens now that the UK has a withdrawal agreement?

 Yes.
 The current PECR rules cover marketing, cookies and electronic communications.
 They derive from EU law but are set out in UK law.
 They will continue to apply after we exit the EU.

 The EU is replacing the current e-privacy law with a new e-privacy Regulation (ePR).
 The new ePR is not yet agreed.
-It is unlikely to be finalised before the UK exits the EU.
-This means the ePR will not form part of UK law if we leave without a deal.

 You can find more information on current PECR rules in our Guide to PECR.